Introduction to the Museum

 Foreword by the Director

 The Starfleet Museum was established in 2213 with the goal of preserving historically important Starfleet vessels for future generations.
 Because of the rapid pace of technologic advance, older ship types are usually stripped and broken up or sold to local defense forces soon after more modern vessels enter service.
 Maintenance costs and the need to stock outmoded replacement equipment limit the use of older ships in even auxiliary roles.
 As a result, by 2211 many famous Starfleet vessel classes were believed lost forever.
 However, a Federation-wide appeal for retired Starfleet vessels was begun that year, the 50th anniversary of Starfleet's founding, by the Starfleet Association, an organization of retired and active duty Starfleet personnel and supporters of Starfleet.
-In 2218, the Starfleet Museum received a Federation Council Charter and was opened near Starfleet Headquarters in San Francisco, Terra, Sol.
+In 2218, the Starfleet Museum received a Federation Council Charter and was opened near Starfleet Headquarters in San Francisco, Earth, Sol.
 Our Orbital Annex was officially opened the following year and now houses more than 50 historically important vessels.

 Starfleet Museum Orbital Annex

 The Starfleet Museum attempts to restore the exterior surfaces, and, if possible, the bridge, of all ships to service specifications.
 However, for safety reasons, on-board systems are powered by photovoltaic cells, no antimatter is kept on board, and the matter/antimatter reactors are never brought on line.
 Because of the airless, gravity-free environment of space, the ships are perfectly preserved with little or no maintenance.
-USS KONGO, a representative of the fabled CONSTITUTION class, is the only ship that is routinely brought up to full fusion power to orbit the Earth once a year as part of Federation Day festivities.
+USS Kongo (NCC-1716), a representative of the fabled Constitution class, is the only ship that is routinely brought up to full fusion power to orbit the Earth once a year as part of Federation Day festivities.

 In addition to the vessels in the Orbital Annex, hundreds of historical artifacts tracing the history of manned space flight are on display at the Main Museum Complex.
 These include historic aircraft and smaller spacecraft, uniforms, weapons, equipment, and documents from the 1950s to the present.
 In addition, bridge modules from several famous ships are on display.
 For the enjoyment of visitors, holodecks can be used to simulate famous missions and battles of Starfleet vessels.